-Sandy Rhodes, a native of South Carolina, lives in the beautiful Lowcountry region of the state, where the outdoors abounds with inspiration.
+Sandy Rhodes is a native of the beautiful Lowcountry region of South Carolina, where the outdoors abounds with inspiration.
 When she showed an interest in art at the age of twelve, her parents enrolled Sandy with private instructors.
 After graduating from Winthrop University with a degree in art and sociology, she taught in public and private schools for many years.
 Sandy also taught private lessons to children and adults in her home.
 To her delight, several of her students attained careers in graphic design and interior decorating.

-Sandy has experimented with many artistic media, but in recent years returned to her favorite and original medium, oils.
+Sandy has experimented with many artistic media, but in recent years returned to her favorite and original, oils.
 She feels it gives the best range of development and satisfaction.
-Her original artwork was very detailed and technical but she decided she enjoyed loosening up by using an impressionistic style of painting, which allows a more powerful statement with texture and color.
+Her early artwork was very detailed and technical.
+Eventually, she decided she enjoyed a more impressionistic style of painting, which allows a more powerful statement with texture and color.

 “Painting is not a job but a form of relaxation and enjoying being with yourself.”